-Deion Colzie is a three sport athlete participating in football, basketball, and track and field at Athens Academy located in Athens, Georgia.
-While he plays both offense and defense, Deion plays the position of wide receiver and is among the top recruits in the nation, listed as one of the ESPN 300 top athletes of 2021.
+Deion Colzie was a three sport athlete participating in football, basketball, and track and field at Athens Academy located in Athens, Georgia.
+While he played both offense and defense, Deion played the position of wide receiver and was among the top recruits in the nation, listed as one of the ESPN 300 top athletes of 2021.
 He was a starter four consecutive years, getting his first start as a freshman in 2017.
-He is a three time Region Champion and a two time State Runner-Up for the Class A-Private State Championship.
+He was a three time Region Champion and a two time State Runner-Up for the Class A-Private State Championship.

-Over his four year career at Athens Academy, Deion has received many honors in all three sports.
-He was selected as a pre and post season first-team athlete on offense and defense for the past three years and was recently selected to the 2020 preseason team as an “athlete”.
+Over his four year career at Athens Academy, Deion received many honors in all three sports.
+He was selected as a pre and post season first-team athlete on offense and defense for three years and was selected to the 2020 preseason team as an “athlete”.
 Deion received the Most Outstanding Player award in basketball, was selected to the Region 8-A First Team, and chosen as Athlete of the Week in 2019.
-He holds the school record in high jump with a jump of 6’7” breaking his own previous record of 6’4” and was on the 4 x 100 meter relay team setting a record at the GHSA 1A Private State Meet on May 9, 2019.
+He holds the school record in high jump with a jump of 6’8” breaking his own previous records of 6’4”, 6’7″, and was on the 4 x 100 meter relay team setting a record at the GHSA 1A Private State Meet on May 9, 2019.

-Deion gives of his time as a volunteer with the organization Extra Special People.
+Deion gave of his time as a volunteer with the organization Extra Special People.
 A local organization that provides opportunities and support for individuals with special needs.
-He also volunteers with the spring football camp lending his expertise to the next generation of wide receivers.
+He also volunteered with the spring football camp lending his expertise to the next generation of wide receivers.

 When he is not on the field or volunteering in the community, Deion’s hobbies include fishing, golf, boating, reading, and playing video games.
-He is currently committed to the University of Notre Dame where he plans to continue his academic and athletic career.
+He is currently a student athlete at The University of Notre Dame where he is continuing his academic and athletic career.

 Deion grew up in McDonough, Georgia, a suburb south of Atlanta.
 He began playing football at the age of 4 and also played basketball and baseball.
 In his early days Deion was a running back since, of course, they weren’t throwing the ball until around the age of 8 or 9.
 Deion exhibited talent on the field early on as he was always one of the fastest kids on the team, and not to mention the tallest.
 He always seemed to love football over other sports.